NRCDV Board of Directors

 She is passionate about initiating innovative strategies that narrow gaps in access to culturally sensitive responses to gender-based violence.
 Cassandra believes in survivor autonomy and seeks to decrease revictimization, morbidity, and mortality using survivor-centered approaches in tandem with trauma-informed practices that emphasize the complexities of gender-based violence.
 She is a blissfully happy military spouse and mother of 4 incredible children who inspire her daily.
 Cassandra has her Masters in Maternal-Child Health Systems from Bastyr University, is a Certified Professional Midwife (CPM) and NACP Credentialled Advocate (CA).

-Heidi Anderson, Grants and Contract Manager
+Heidi Anderson - Grants and Contracts Manager

 Heidi Anderson (pronouns: she/her) was born, raised, and continues to live in the Upstate of South Carolina, where she passionately supports social justice and anti-racism work in the American South.
 With a Bachelor of Science in Business Administration and almost 30 years of experience as a nonprofit professional, Heidi has dedicated her career to working with underserved populations through fundraising and operations.
 Heidi excels in grant writing, program development, and strategic planning, driven by her belief in the power of community and evidence-based practices to drive social change.
 She has a strong background in data management, having implemented systems to track program performance and enhance service delivery.
 Her commitment to anti-racism and equity is central to her approach, ensuring that all efforts are inclusive and impactful.
 Outside of her professional life, Heidi is the proud mother of two young adult sons and three cats.
 She loves riding her electric tricycle all over downtown Greenville and enjoys fixing up her old house.